Published On: May 9, 2018

 There are three types of service professionals in on-demand economy: specialists, generalists, and inexperts.
 Almost everybody can drive a car but not everybody can fix your bathroom faucet.
 You need a specialist.
 Plumber in that case.
 While a baby sitter doesn’t need any special skill whatsoever.

 For a startup hiring these professionals to deliver the services to their customers, they don’t have to care about the skillsets of its professionals as long as their services are available and customers pay for them.

 A few years back availability was not an issue.
 But with the sheer number of Uber for X startups today all offering the best incentives to lure the best local professionals to their side, plumber or doctor, finding available professionals is quite a task for startups, particularly new entrants.

 The rarer the skill.
 The harder it is to find professionals for it.
-With the growing competition, the new battle is for availability of these professionals that is gonna be battle much of 2018-19 for Uber for everything startups.
+With the growing competition, the new battle is for availability of these professionals that is going to be battle much of 2021-22 for Uber for everything startups.

 Healthcare providers are already hard to find and they are unavailable most of time.
 So if a startup could make them available to its customers 24×7, investors will walk to its doors.

 Scheduled vs immediate provisioning